robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-independent-set.md

 ## Q1: How do you reduce Independent Set to Clique?

+**Answer:** Use complement graph.

+**Key Insight:**
+- S is an independent set in G ↔ S is a clique in G̅ (complement graph)
+- Complement graph reverses edge relationships

+**Hint:** The complement graph G̅ has an edge (u,v) if and only if G does not have edge (u,v).
+This transforms "no edges" into "all edges".

 ### 1. NP-Completeness Proof of Clique: Solution Validation

 **Clique Problem:**